Smeltie/Hyperion/README.md

 <br>

-### If you want to have a tracker that uses a AUX/Extension module beware<br>
+#### If you want to have a tracker that uses a AUX/Extension module beware<br>
 For those you would need the following:<br>
 *- Case_503759_AUX.stl*<br>
 *- Lid_503759_AUX.stl*<br>

-*The tray is not dependant on the AUX/Extension feature.*
+*The tray is not dependant on the AUX/Extension feature!*

 ## Printing